dylan-hackers/mindy/documentation/source/mindy.rst

 - -U\ *feature* : This tells the conditional compilation system that *feature* is not present (ie, "undefine").
 Notice that there is no space between -U and *feature*.
+- -fcolor-diagnostics : This tells mindycomp to always enable color diagnostics.

 Mindy recognizes the following command line switches: